NoahSfi/Samsung_Project_NMS/README.md

 In order to run correctly the analysis one need to have:

-* An annotation file for the validation dataset
+* An annotation file for the validation dataset in the coco format.
 * A folder containing all the images of the validation dataset
-* If one wants to use MR_nms_train, an annotation file for the training dataset
+* If one wants to use MR_nms_train, an annotation file for the training dataset in the cocoformat.
 * A folder containing a tensorflow OD model.
 Please visit [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

 **Caution**: All the results will be written in the relative path.